UoA-eResearch/vmhandbook/_doc/ntr-gpu-instance.md

 ## Renew your reservation

-We your reservation is approaching to the end, you'll receive another email asking you to renew.
+We your reservation is approaching to the end date (normally 2 weeks before), you'll receive another email asking you to renew.
 You can follow the instructions to renew your reservation, if nobody has reserved your GPU.
+You won't be able to see the renew button until you receive the email.
+That is, you can not renew your reservation in advance.

 ![useful image]({{ "/assets" | append: page.id | append: "/email2.png" | absolute_url }}){:width="60%"}